Canadian Supply Chain – Forced Labour Report

 Introduction

-For the purpose of clarity Nature Fresh Farms lnc. and Nature Fresh Farms Sales lnc. shall be referred to as Nature Fresh in the context of this joint report.
-This joint report outlines Nature Fresh’s processes and progress made towards preventing and reducing the risks of forced labour and child labour in the financial reporting year of 2024 and is the second version of this annual report.
+For the purpose of clarity Nature Fresh Farms Inc. and Nature Fresh Farms Sales Inc. shall be referred to as Nature Fresh in the context of this joint report.

 Reporting Context